CesiumGS/cesium-unity/Documentation~/creating-monobehaviours.md

 * We walk through every component on every game object in all open scenes, looking for serialized fields contain a reference to any of the old, backward compatible instances.
 * For each we find, we replace it with a reference to the new instance.
 * The old backward compatible instances are destroyed.
-* The new components are moved up or done in their game object's component list so that they're in the same position as the backward compatible instance they replace.
+* The new components are moved up or down in their game object's component list so that they're in the same position as the backward compatible instance they replace.
-* Modified game objects are marked dirty (so the Editor will prompt the user to save the changes)
+* Modified game objects are marked dirty, so the Editor will prompt the user to save the changes.